mparno/fenics-web/source/contributing.rst

 * Run the script ``build_docs`` in the top level directory to make sure that the documentation is successfully build without warnings
-* Run the script ``verify_code_snippets.py`` in the top level directory to test that all code snippets in the demos are exact copies of the code available in the source code files.
+* Run the script ``test/verify_demo_code_snippets.py`` to test that all code snippets in the demos are exact copies of the code available in the source code files.

 .. note::